Needtobreathe: The Heat (2006–2008)

 Needtobreathe started pre-production for their second studio album The Heat in late 2006.
-In 2007, the band started a six-month recording period at Rick Beato's Black Dog Studio and at Paul Diaz's Tree Sounds in Atlanta.
+In 2007, the band started a six-month recording period at producer Rick Beato's Black Dog Studio and at Paul Diaz's Tree Sounds in Atlanta.
 The Heat was released on August 28, 2007, through Atlantic Records and Word Entertainment.

 In 2008, the band was nominated for two Dove Awards at the 39th GMA Dove Awards.
 Their song "Signature of Divine (Yahweh)" received a nomination for "Rock/Contemporary Recorded Song of the Year", and The Heat was nominated for "Rock/Contemporary Album of the Year".
 In 2009, their song "Washed by the Water" was nominated and won the Dove Award for "Rock/Contemporary Song of the Year".
 Marisa Brown, writing at AllMusic and Billboard, has referenced this album in helping to "establish the band as one of Christian rock's most successful newcomers."

 The Outsiders and The Reckoning (2009–2013)

 The band's third album, The Outsiders was released on August 25, 2009, peaking at No. 20 on the Billboard 200 and No. 2 on the Hot Christian Albums.
 The first single for the album, "Lay 'Em Down", peaked at No. 4 on the Hot Christian Songs chart.
 The single "Something Beautiful" peaked at No. 12 on the Triple A chart and No. 6 on the Hot Christian Songs chart.
 "Hurricane" peaked at No. 29 on the Alternative chart, their first success at Alternative radio.
 The title song of the album, "The Outsiders", peaked at No. 11 on the Triple A chart.

 The album The Reckoning was released on September 20, 2011, peaking at No. 6 on the Billboard 200.
 "Slumber" was the album's first single and peaked at No. 26 on the Christian rock charts while "Drive All Night" is the album's second single.
 The band went on tour with Taylor Swift as a featuring opening act on her Speak Now World Tour in 2011.

 On December 17, 2013, Eric Ryan Anderson released his film Prove the Poets Wrong, chronicling the band's 2013 tours and revisiting their origins, on YouTube.